cov-clear/infrastructure/README.md

 ### Get access to the k8s cluster

-First you need to install a set of dependencies:
+First, you need to install a set of dependencies:

 ```
 $ pip install awscli